open-contracting/standard-development-handbook/docs/standard/technical/build.rst

 The standard repository has tests.
 Profiles may not.

-The standard’s tests must be run after building the documentation:
+The standard's tests must be run after building the documentation:

 .. code-block:: shell